Vertigo Treatment in Palm Harbor, FL

 There are a variety of tests that can be conducted to determine if a person has vertigo, and if so, what type of vertigo they are experiencing.

-This process will first begin with a one-on-one consultation with your ENT specialist.
-During this appointment, the physician will ask a series of questions to narrow down the list of the patient’s symptoms, how frequently they experience these symptoms, and whether or not there was any recent event that may have caused the vertigo to suddenly occur such as head trauma.
+This process will first begin with a one-on-one consultation with an ENT specialist like Dr. Jose Berrios.
+During this appointment, Dr. Berrios will ask a series of questions to narrow down the list of the patient’s symptoms, how frequently they experience these symptoms, and whether or not there was any recent event that may have caused the vertigo to suddenly occur such as head trauma.

-If initial tests are inconclusive, your specialist will likely order a CT or MRI scan to get better insight into the internal structure of the ear or brain, which will help them pin down an exact cause of the patient’s dizzying symptoms.
+If initial tests are inconclusive, Dr. Berrios will likely order a CT or MRI scan to get better insight into the internal structure of the ear or brain, which will help them pin down an exact cause of the patient’s dizzying symptoms.
 At this point, a course of treatment will be recommended based upon the individual and their original diagnosis.

 How Do You Treat Vertigo?